-Constitution of the Dominican Republic 2010 (English) HeinOnline World Constitutions Illustrated library 2011
+- Constitution of the Dominican Republic 2015 (English) in HeinOnline World Constitutions Illustrated.

 The dominant legal basis of the Dominican Republic is the Civil Code (Código Civil), enacted by the Decree of April 16, 1884.
-With modifications, this original code is largely still in effect today.
+With amendments, this original code is largely still in effect today.

 The Code of Civil Procedure (Código de Procedimiento Civil) was enacted by the Decree of April 16, 1884.
 With amendments, this Code is still largely in effect today.
 See the Code of Civil Procedure updated through Law No. 489 on Commercial Arbitration, of December 11, 2008.